If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

-The Thinnest TVs for Sale in 2021
+The Thinnest TVs in 2022

-- LG GX Gallery Design OLED TV – 0.9-inches thick
+- LG GX Gallery Design OLED TV – 0.9 inches thick

 In the past few years, we’ve seen TV companies like Sony, LG and Samsung debut ultra-thin TVs or flexible rolling screens at consumer trade shows like CES.
 However, most of these models were never widely available, and so we aren’t including them here.